jwsmith24/QueuetiePie/README.md

 It performs the following operations:
 - Inserts a column to the right.
 - Calculates the amount of time between task completion.
-- Highlights values that are over a target threshold provided by the user.
+- Applies conditional formatting rule to highlight values that are over a target threshold.

 ### Before Processing